Gone with the Wind (1939) Director: Victor Fleming

 Gone with the Wind is a tale of nostalgia for a time that has literally “gone with the wind.”
-The title is in reference to the English poet, Ernest Dowson, from his poem of lament entitled: “Non Sum Qualis Eram Bonae sub Regno Cynarae.”
+The title is in reference to the English poet, Ernest Dowson, from his poetic lamentation entitled: “Non Sum Qualis Eram Bonae sub Regno Cynarae.”
 In the context of the poem, the phrase refers to the poet’s loss of passion, eroticism, and love for a former lover.
 The story is told from the perspective of the aristocracy of the old south, before, during, and after the Civil War.
-We see glimpses of the south: the Frenchmen in their gaiety and fashionable garb, the Englishmen in their regal gentlemanliness, and the Irishmen (like the O’Hara family), farmers and regularly condescended to.
-It opens during a sweet and peaceful scene of an afternoon at Tara, a cotton plantation outside Atlanta, Georgia.
-The southern belle, Scarlett O’Hara, is in love with Ashley Wilkes.
+We see glimpses of the south: the Frenchmen in their gaiety and fashionable garb, the Englishmen in their regal gentlemanliness, and the Irishmen farmers (like the O’Hara family).
+It opens during a sweet and peaceful scene of afternoon at Tara, a cotton plantation outside Atlanta.
+Our lead southern belle, Scarlett O’Hara, is in love with Ashley Wilkes.
 At a garden party at a nearby plantation, Twelve Oaks, Ashley is set to announce his engagement to his cousin, Melanie Hamilton, so Scarlett professes her love to him in the library, but he cannot reciprocate as their personalities are too different.
 She gets angry at him and he leaves the room, and suddenly Rhett Butler, a rogueish and independent man, has been hiding the whole time.
 He praises her lack of grace, but she yells at him ‘you aren’t fit to wipe his boots!’
 Scarlett storms out to learn that war has been declared and all the men are excited to enlist in the army.
 Rhett Butler believes the war is a lost cause.
 In an act of defiance, she agrees to marry Charles Hamilton, cousin of Ashley Wilkes.
 He dies of a disease several weeks into the war (in the book it is pneumonia followed by the measles, and also in the book Scarlett gives birth to their child, as well, though this part is absent from the film).
 Scarlett becomes a lady in mourning.
 She goes to live with Melanie in Atlanta where they are involved in the war effort.
 One night, she encounters Rhett Butler again at a Confederate charity benefit.
 He has become a blockade runner (running supplies in disguise through blockade lines).
 At Christmas, Ashley is allowed to return home briefly, and Melanie becomes pregnant.
 Soon, the war effort turns worse and Atlanta is assaulted on all sides.
 Injured Confederate soldiers overwhelm the city, and Scarlett must help Melanie deliver her baby without help, while the city is being lit afire by the Confederate unwilling to give over their supplies and ammunition to the Union army.
 In the chaos, Scarlett finds Rhett and begs him to take them back to Tara, her family’s home.
 He laughs at the idea, but steals an old horse and carriage and they flee the city just as anarchy begins to ensue.
 Rhett leaves them, as he returns to the war effort, greatly disappointing Scarlett.
 She finds that Tara has been left in tatters.
 The Union army robbed and burned the old buildings, all the cotton in the fields is destroyed, the slaves have mostly left.
 In the moonlight their old house still stands.
 She enters to find her father, delusional, with her sick sisters and her mother has died.
 All that is left of the family’s wealth was tied up in Confederate bonds.
 They are living on the brink of starvation.
 She walks out into the fields at sunset and finds an old carrot that she eats and she defiantly screams out:

 “As God is my witness, as God is my witness, they’re not going to lick me!
 I’m going to live through this, and when it’s all over, I’ll never be hungry again – no, nor any of my folks!
 If I have to lie, steal, cheat, or kill!
 As God is my witness, I’ll never be hungry again.”